donovanh/vision.rodeo/content/blog/2024-08-10-vision-pro-week-2/index.md

 After two weeks using the Vision Pro multiple hours per day, it's definitely growing on me.
 I'm much more content now with the comfort and find myself looking forward to taking time to sit back and enjoy TV shows and movies in my own little world, and I'm excited to learn how to build apps in 3D.

-I've learned how to properly position the headset using the solo strap, and the arrival of Zeiss lenses made it much easier on the eyes.
+I've learned how to properly position the headset using the solo knit, and the arrival of Zeiss lenses made it much easier on the eyes.

 The headset is not perfect.
 It's still heavy, warm, and feels like looking at the world through binoculars, but I'm seeing past these imperfections to the value is delivers and enjoying it all the more.